zkutasi/homelab/kubernetes/README.md

 # Kubernetes

-[Official Site](https://kubernetes.io/) is a container orchestration and management solution with a huge learning curve and vast potentials.
+[Kubernetes](https://kubernetes.io/) is a container orchestration and management solution with a huge learning curve and vast potentials.
 I have chosen to run K8s because I work with it daily and it helps me keep sharp with technology and improve my knowledge with the vast landscape of Cloud Native applications.

 Here is a matrix that collects most of the possibilities and their capabilities: [Kubernetes Distributions & Installers Matrix Table](https://nubenetes.com/matrix-table/#).